yoshihollez/EmployeeHappiness/README.md

 ## Setup the project

-To start the project you will first need a few requirments.

-You need to have nodejs installed.
+To start the project you need to have nodejs installed.

 ## Create a .env file with the following parameters.

 You can change the variables to match your enviorment.

 Client id is needed for githubs OAuth and can be created [here](https://github.com/settings/developers).
-Note that the Homepage URL and Authorization callback URL should match your enviorment.
+Note that the Homepage URL and Authorization callback URL should match the URL for the web application.
 The id needs to be the same in the API.

 Only the e-mail adresses that are entered in the .env file of the API will be able to login.
 However you can disable the github login by setting REACT_APP_USE_GITHUB_LOGIN to false.